ksu-cs-textbooks/cis400/content/D-milestones-f21/05-milestone-3.md

 {{% /notice %}}

 ### Abstract Base Classes
 You will need to create a base class for each of the kinds of items served at GyroScope: _Entrees_, _Sides_, _Treats_, and _Drinks_.
-Becuase you will never instanicate one of these classes directly i.e. you would never write:
+Because you will never instanciate one of these classes directly i.e. you would never write:

 ```csharp
 Side side = new Side();